Can smart devices be a security risk?

 This guide explains why these devices can become part of the security picture, how attackers may misuse poorly protected devices, and what practical steps reduce the risk without treating every device as a crisis.

 Supporting visual reference.
 This image summarises the topic at a high level.
-The written guide below provides the full explanation and practical guidance
+The written guide below provides the full explanation and practical guidance.

 Browse this guide